John Worsfold: West Coast Eagles senior coach (2002–2013)

-On 5 September 2013, after a disappointing 2013 season for the Eagles, who finished in 13th place on the AFL ladder, Worsfold then stepped down as the senior coach of the West Coast Eagles.
-Worsfold was then replaced by Adam Simpson as West Coast Eagles senior coach.
+On 5 September 2013, after a disappointing 2013 season for the Eagles, who finished in 13th place on the AFL ladder, Worsfold stepped down as the senior coach of the West Coast Eagles.
+Worsfold was replaced by Adam Simpson as Eagles senior coach.

-In his 11 years with the club, Worsfold coached 281 games for the West Coast Eagles, achieving 149 wins, 2 draws and 130 losses, for a winning percentage of 53.38%.
+In his 11 years with the club, Worsfold coached 281 games for the Eagles, achieving 149 wins, 2 draws and 130 losses, for a winning percentage of 53.38%.